vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 ```

 However, additional metadata is needed for scheduling and queueing of sweeps, as
 well as logging of job information on ICDataServer.
-We "bundle" that information along with a `Sweep` object in a more comprehensive `SweepJob` type:
+We "bundle" that information, along with a `Sweep` object, in a more comprehensive `SweepJob` type:

 ```@docs
 InstrumentControl.SweepJob
+InstrumentControl.SweepJob()
 ```

 Finally, we require a *collection* object that can hold `SweepJob` objects, and